Manly to North Head loop

 North Head Sanctuary holds great significance in both Aboriginal and European Australian history.

-In 1788, members of the First Fleet led by Captain Arthur Phillip, made contact with the local people.
-The following year, three locals –Arabanoo, Bennelong and Colbee – were captured by settlers to be used as interpreters.
-And in 1790, at Collins Flat Beach, Governor Phillip was speared in the shoulder at a feast conducted over a stranded whale.
+Some of the earliest interactions between Aboriginal people and European colonists occurred in the North Head area.
+In 1788, members of the First Fleet led by Captain Arthur Phillip made contact with local people.
+The following year, three locals — Arabanoo, Bennelong and Colbee — were captured by settlers to be used as interpreters.
+In 1790, at Collins Flat Beach, Governor Phillip was speared in the shoulder during a feast held over a stranded whale.

 Eat & Drink